 Share-based payment expenses.
-In the year ended December 31, 2022, expenses increased 76% compared to the year ended December 31, 2021 due to an increase in headcount, as well as an increase in the underlying fair value of newly issued share options.
+In the year ended December 31, 2023, expenses decreased 42% compared to the year ended December 31, 2022 due to a decrease in the underlying fair value of newly issued share options.

 General and administrative expenses